 Pixton flew the prototype Avro D at Brooklands and, following a demonstration flight, sold it to Commander Oliver Schwann who took off from Cavendish Dock at Barrow on 18 November 1911, but crashed on alighting.

 In 1914, Pixton became the first Briton to win the Schneider Trophy at Monte Carlo, flying a Sopwith seaplane.

 After serving in the Royal Flying Corps/ Royal Air Force during World War 1, and having from June 1910 to 1918 flown or test-flown about 80 types and about 3,500 hours, Pixton joined the Avro Transport Company.
 He leased the hangar at Cockshott Point, Windermere from Wakefield.
 Between 21 July and October 1919 when the seaplane season finished, he operated two Avro 504K’s, for joyriding, instruction, delivering newspapers to the Isle of Man and also carrying passengers at a fare of 10 guineas.

-Pixton settled in Windermere, and started a motor garage business at the hangar premises and for the next 8 years he sold cars, motorbikes, and petrol, and provided motor engineering services, a taxi service from Windermere station, and summer coach tours.
+Pixton settled in Windermere, and started a motor garage business at the hangar premises.
+For the next 8 years, he sold cars, motorbikes, and petrol, and provided motor engineering services, a taxi service from Windermere station, and summer coach tours.

 Windermere: birthplace of British naval and civil marine aeroplanes